-Rewards — And Risks — Of Using Antibiotics As Silver Bullet For Poor Kids
+Could Antibiotics Be A Silver Bullet For Kids In Africa?

 At the same time, Keenan says, "antibiotics are always an add-on.
 They can never replace vaccinations, clean water or primary care.
 But with an antibiotic you get a big bang for your buck."

-So far, community leaders in the villages where the trial was conducted seem to agree, says Ahmed Arzika, a Nigerian public health researcher with the U.S. nonprofit Carter Center, who coordinated the field work on behalf of the UCSF researchers.
+So far, community leaders in the villages where the trial was conducted seem to agree, says Ahmed Arzika, a Nigerien public health researcher with the U.S. nonprofit Carter Center, who coordinated the field work on behalf of the UCSF researchers.
 Out of hundreds of villages that were initially invited to participate, only one declined, he says, and several that were left out of the randomized selection later contacted him to ask to be included.

 "We shared the results with local authorities, and they appreciated what is being done and they want to continue helping us," he says.
 "Because of what it does for the kids, they're very happy about it."

-The research isn't over yet: Keenan and his colleagues hope to extend the trial to infants younger than one month, for whom deaths from infections are even more common.
+The research isn't over yet: Keenan and his colleagues hope to extend the trial to infants younger than 1 month, for whom deaths from infections are even more common.

 Aaron Milstone, an epidemiologist at the Bloomberg School of Public Health at Johns Hopkins, says it will take many more years to gauge the extent to which antibiotic resistance may become a problem for communities in the trial.